davious/CatchToEvernote/README.md

 * I run prepcatch.py
 * In the Evernote Desktop app, for each Space
     * File > Import
-    * Open the "Catch Notes" directory
-    * Open the space's Import directory
-    * Select all the files using cntl-a or, for mac, command-a
+    * Select the .enex file with the space's name
     * Click Open
     * Done

 ## Mac/Linux Instructions